Community Health

 Wisconsin Department of Health Services, and

-The rate of new cases of HIV reported in the City of Racine increased in 2017 after three years of decline.
-The city has an incidence rate higher than Racine County, the State of Wisconsin, and the United States.
+The rate of new cases of HIV reported in the City of Racine has increase since that of 2018.
+The city has a higher incidence rate than Racine County, the State of Wisconsin, and the Unite States.
+The United States has a slight decrease or maintaining trend while the other counterparts reported an increase in HIV rates.

 Sources: City of Racine Public Health Department,